tecnalia-advancedmanufacturing-robotics/panda-gym/docs/custom/custom_robot.rst

 Full code
 ~~~~~~~~~

 You now have everything you need to define your custom robot.
-You only have to inherit the class :py:class:`PyBulletRobot<panda_gym.envs.core.PyBulletRobot>` in the following way.
+You only have to inherit the class :py:class:`PyBulletRobot<nextage_gym.envs.core.PyBulletRobot>` in the following way.

 .. code-block:: python

     import numpy as np
     from gymnasium import spaces

-    from panda_gym.envs.core import PyBulletRobot
+    from nextage_gym.envs.core import PyBulletRobot

     class MyRobot(PyBulletRobot):